 - 8.8.
-There are a number of elements to Other Comprehensive Income and Expenditure, the sum of which totals a surplus £127.657m mainly due to the remeasurement of the net defined benefit liability movement of £110.616m as mentioned in 8.10 below. - 8.9 The Council's non-current assets are revalued on a rolling 5 year programme.
+There are a number of elements to Other Comprehensive Income and Expenditure, the sum of which totals a surplus £145.036m mainly due to the remeasurement of the net defined benefit liability movement of £127.995m as mentioned in 8.10 below (note this is a change of £17.379m from the draft Statement of Accounts when the figure was £110.616m due to an updating of the pension valuation). - 8.9 The Council's non-current assets are revalued on a rolling 5 year programme.
 Any movement on the value of these are assets which is not chargeable to the cost of service is instead reflected in other comprehensive income and expenditure and the revaluation reserve. - 8.10 In addition, the remeasurement of the 'net defined benefit liability' represents the Pension Actuary's movement of the Council's pension liability as at the 31 March 2020.
 This remeasurement is based on a number of financial assumptions made by the Actuary based on market conditions at the 31 March 2020 in order to calculate the movement on the liability in the year.
+Further detail of the assumptions used are presented in Note 30 of the Statement of Accounts.
 This adjustment is required by the accounting standards covering pensions.